 - The Budget provides a 2.0% salary increase for all non-represented staff.
-In addition step increases for those eligible as provided for in the City Personnel Policies. - In response to the COVID-19 pandemic the Utility Billing group has absorbed part of the former Administrative Specialist position resulting in a portion of the groups costs to be reallocated to the Finance Non-Departmental budget.

-For additional information on employee benefits see the Summary of Fringe Benefits in the Supplemental Section.

-20 Contractual services are primarily for credit card fee charges.
+In addition step increases for those eligible as provided for in the City Personnel Policies. - For additional information on employee benefits see the Summary of Fringe Benefits in the Supplemental Section. - 20 Contractual services are primarily for credit card fee charges.